Etrama/etrama.github.io/content/posts/2023-10-29-Numpy/index.md

 # First 50 numpy exercises

-This is a set of exercises collected by [Rougier](https://github.com/rougier/numpy-100) in the numpy maling list, on stack overflow and in the numpy documentation.
+This is a set of exercises collected by [Rougier](https://github.com/rougier/numpy-100).

 All credits to Rougier for curating this list.
 I am simply trying to solve it for practice and hoping it serves as a reference for others.
 I am surprised I didn't come across it before.